When Highly Sensitive People Turn Against Themselves: Why the Inner Critic Takes Over

 probably bad at your job

-and somehow one unanswered email away from being a failure.
+somehow one unanswered email away from being a failure

-Meanwhile, someone else out there has ignored 17 texts, ghosted three people, and is peacefully eating a burrito without a single intrusive thought.
+Meanwhile, someone else out there might have ignored 12 texts, ghosted a few people, and is enjoying a cup of coffee without a single intrusive thought.

 Tone shifts.